GW190814: Circumstantial Evidence for Up-Down Quark Star: Result and discussion

-We further examine the case in which SQM is more stable than $ud$QM while the latter is more stable than nuclear matter, i.e., the $E_{\rm{min}}$ of $ud$QM is less than $930$~MeV but larger than the $E_{\rm{min}}$ of SQM.
-We note such {\it unconventional} SQS can have a very large mass, e.g., the $M_{\rm{TOV}} = 5M_\odot$ with $\nu_{ud} = 3.2$ and $\nu_{s} = 2.8$ (the parameter set is denoted as ucSQS5.0).
-However, the ucSQS5.0 predicts $\tilde{\Lambda}(q=0.73) = 9672$, drastically violating the $\tilde{\Lambda}$ constraint from GW170817.
-To satisfy the $\tilde{\Lambda}$ extracted from GW170817, we find the $M_{\rm{TOV}}$ of the unconventional SQS can have a maximum of $2.77M_\odot$ with $\nu_{ud} = 0.91$ and $\nu_{s} = 1.58$ (the parameter set is denoted as ucSQS2.77), and in this case one has $\tilde{\Lambda}(q=0.73) = 720$ and $\Lambda(1.4M_\odot) = 677$.
-Furthermore, the ucSQS2.77 predicts almost the same QS M-R relation as the udQS2.77.
-However, we note the ucSQS2.77 predicts an extremely strong density dependence of $M_s$ with $\nu_{s} = 1.58$, which significantly deviates from the empirical $M_s$ based on the NJL model as shown in Fig.~\ref{Mu}~(b), and thus is strongly disfavored.
-We also note a number of calculations~\citep{Hor04,Kov09,Wei11,Rod11,Vas17} for SQM based on MIT-bag-like models or color-flavor-locked phase indicate that the SQS $M_{\rm{TOV}}$ can be larger than $2.5M_\odot$, but the $\tilde{\Lambda}$ constraint from GW170817 is generally violated.
+We further examine a special case in which SQM is more stable than $ud$QM while the latter is more stable than nuclear matter, i.e., the $E_{\rm{min}}$ of $ud$QM is less than $930$~MeV but larger than the $E_{\rm{min}}$ of SQM.
+The SQM that obeys this stability condition is dubbed as {\it unconventional} SQM.
+We note such {\it unconventional} SQS made up by {\it unconventional} SQM can have a very large mass, e.g., the $M_{\rm{TOV}} = 5.6M_\odot$ with $\nu_{ud} = 3.0$ and $\nu_{s} = 2.7$ (the parameter set is dubbed as ucSQS5.6).
+However, the ucSQS5.6 predicts $\tilde{\Lambda}(q=0.73) = 11868$, drastically violating the $\tilde{\Lambda}$ constraint from GW170817.
+To satisfy the $\tilde{\Lambda}$ extracted from GW170817, we find the $M_{\rm{TOV}}$ of the {\it unconventional} SQS can have a maximum of $2.80M_\odot$ with $\nu_{ud} = 0.96$ and $\nu_{s} = 1.08$ (the parameter set is denoted as ucSQS2.80), and in this case one has $\tilde{\Lambda}(q=0.73) = 720$ and $\Lambda(1.4M_\odot) = 675$.
+However, we note the ucSQS2.80 predicts an extremely strong density dependence of $M_s$ with $\nu_{s} = 1.08$, which significantly deviates from the density dependence of the $M_s$, even at very low densities, based on the NJL model as shown in Fig.~\ref{Mu}(b), and thus is strongly disfavored.
+We also note a number of calculations~\citep{Hor04,Kov09,Wei11,Rod11,Vas17} for SQM based on MIT-bag-like models or color-flavor-locked phase with typical values of the gap parameter indicate that the SQS $M_{\rm{TOV}}$ can be larger than $2.5M_\odot$, but the $\tilde{\Lambda}$ constraint from GW170817 is generally violated.
 These results suggest again that the GW190814's secondary cannot be a SQS.